Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Motivation

-Finally, the crossover from integrability to chaos in open quantum system is captured by a distribution intermediate between the two \cite{akemann_universal_2019}.
-We remark that an unfolding procedure, in which the uncorrelated part is removed from $p(s)$ in Eq.~\eqref{eqs:distribution}, is required to evaluate the level statistics from the spectrum and for the proper characterization of chaos \cite{markum_non-hermitian_1999}.
+A crossover from integrability to chaos is captured by a distribution intermediate between the two \cite{akemann_universal_2019}.
+We remark that an unfolding procedure, in which the uncorrelated part is removed from $p(s)$ in Eq.~\eqref{eqs:distribution}, is required to match the predictions of random matrix theory \cite{markum_non-hermitian_1999}.
 Throughout this work, we adopt the unfolding procedure detailed in Ref.~\cite{akemann_universal_2019} and reviewed in Appendix~\ref{sec:liouvillian_unfolding}.
-Furthermore, as noticed in Ref.~\cite{akemann_universal_2019}, more reliable indicators of chaos and integrability can be obtained by considering the \textit{bulk statistics}, i.e., the spacing statistics once the eigenvalues close to the real axis have been removed.
+Furthermore, as noted in Ref.~\cite{akemann_universal_2019}, more reliable indicators of chaos can be obtained by considering the bulk statistics, i.e., the spacing statistics of the spectrum from which the eigenvalues close to the real axis have been removed.
 Here, we will adopt this practice.

 A recently introduced quantity that does not require the unfolding procedure, is the complex spacing ratio \cite{sa_complex_2020}